* Commission says "sufficient progress" agreed in talks with UK

 "I also look forward to next weeks European Council meeting, where I hope and expect we will be able to get the endorsement of the 27 (member countries) to what is a hard-won agreement in all our interests," May said.

-The commission will now begin work on phase two talks, which cover a transitional exit period, trade and long-term relations with the bloc.
+The commission said it was ready to begin work immediately on phase two talks, which cover a transitional exit period, trade and long-term relations with the bloc.

 Moving to talks about trade and a Brexit transition is crucial for the future of May's premiership, and to keep trade flowing between the world's biggest trading bloc and its sixth- largest national economy after Britain leaves on March 30, 2019.